SamHSmith/AstraOS/README.md

+## AstraOS's development is hosted on [source hut](https://sr.ht/~samhsmith/AstraOS/).
+Talk to us and report bugs there.
 ## Warning: this project doesn't actually have a readme yet.
 I don't believe in creating such things before there is more substance to the project.

 a-p-petrosyan insisted however on renaming the rivos_manjaro_guide as a temporary readme.